software-patterns/workshop/patterns/whole-names.md

 # Whole Names

+This pattern tells you how to name the functions and objects that you extract from larger units of code as you refactor.
+It also, indirectly, tells you *what* to
+extract: if you can't think of a Whole Name for a chunk of code, leave it in line.

 Within a program made of [many small units](./many-small-units.md) in a [single namespace](./single-namespace), avoid confusion by insisting that names be *whole*—that is, true to the nature of the thing named, without